gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallDatabaseHowTo.md

 sudo systemctl start mysqld@0
 sudo systemctl start mysqld@1
 {{< /command-line >}}
-At this we should have both instances running.
+At this point, we should have both instances running.
 One should check each instance's log file for any errors.

 #### Secure each database instance
 We secure each database engine by running the `mysql_secure_installation` script.
 One should accept all defaults, which means the